alireza95afrasiabi/alireza95afrasiabi/README.md

 # Hi there, I'm Alireza Afra 👋

-### Front-End Developer | Passionate about Crafting Interactive and Responsive Web Experiences
+### Crafting scalable, performant, and accessible web applications with over 5 years of professional experience.

 ---